American Ninja Warrior season 6: Notable achievements

 Truss builder Stephen France made ANW history when he became the first amputee ever to compete with a prosthetic limb in the qualifying round in Miami.
-Also ANW Trainer Drew Drechsel sets the second fastest time in any qualifier with 0:44.24 run, only seconds behind Michael "Frosti" Zernow who had the fastest time on season three in the Venice qualifiers.
-At 52 years old, Jon Stewart became the oldest person to complete a Finals Course.
-Chris and Brian Wilczewski, "The Wilczewski Brothers", became the first brothers ever to make it to Mount Midoriyama together.
+Also, ANW Trainer Drew Drechsel sets the second fastest time in any qualifier with 0:44.24 run, only seconds behind Michael "Frosti" Zernow, who had the fastest time on Season 3 in Venice Qualifying.
+At 52 years old, Jon Stewart became the oldest person to complete a city finals course.
+Chris and Brian Wilczewski became the first brothers ever to make it to Mount Midoriyama together.